This article is part of a series

 But that is not the worst part of our story: much of the oxygen burned gets bonded with pollutants, which permanently removes the oxygen from the ecosystem, meaning neither plants nor animals can use it.
 For example, most vehicles use fuel with an 87% octane rating.
 The other 13% are additives, such as: ethanol, heptane, lead and other impurities.
 This 13% bonds with the oxygen to create pollution like soot, carbon monoxide, sulfur and nitrogen dioxides (acid rain), and many more toxins and carcinogens.

 How much oxygen does a person breathe compared to a car?

-As pictured above a car consumes as much oxygen in one hour as the average person breathes in 6.2 days.* This assumes that the car burns 2 gallons per hour with a perfectly efficient engine (above we saw combustion engines are far from perfect) averaging about 24.9 MPG.
-This is the new record-breaking national fuel economy, which is for a brand new car, with good fuel, traveling at average speeds without frequent stops. **We are also assuming the person has an active fitness level.
+As illustrated above, a car consumes as much oxygen in one hour as the average person breathes in 33.7 days.
+This assumes that the car is traveling highway speeds at 70 miles per hour (MPH) with a fuel efficiency of 24.9 miles per gallon (MPG).
+This is the new record-breaking national fuel economy, which is for a brand new car with good fuel, traveling at average speeds and without frequent stops.

 According to NASA, the average person doing an average amount of work needs 0.84 kilograms of O2 per day (24 hours) to survive.
 This is the amount of oxygen the astronauts on the International Space Station use each day.

 To put that into perspective: NASA estimates that humans only need 0.62 kilograms of food.
 So, by weight, you are actually consuming more oxygen than food.